tkmeldrum/tkmeldrum.github.io/_group/NC.md

 firstname: "Nathan"
 lastname: "Choi"
 collection: group
-degreedate:
+degreedate: "Chemistry, Fall 2024"
-image:
+image: "/group/NC.jpg"
-hometown:
+hometown: "Falls Church, VA"
-icecream:
+icecream: "Cotton Candy"
 coffee:
 character:
 animal:
-job:
+job: "Physician"
-bestpart:
+bestpart: "Everyone is very welcoming and enthusiastic about their respective projects."
-rightnow:
+rightnow: "I will be working on creating a spatially localized polarizing agent media that will increase signal intensity for our DNP NMR."
 ---